Ordisoftware/Hebrew-Calendar/README.md

 - Improve the reminder to remind during the celebration day like with the shabat day.
 - Improve the reminder to flash the form if already displayed.
 - Improve reminder boxes location on the desktop.
+- Improve tray icon with open navigation popup on mouse mouve.
 - Add loading data box instead of using a bottom progressbar.
 - Add displaying begin and end date in the celebration reminder form like with the shabat.
 - Add option to choose language.